aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-pages/_index.md

 weight: 30
 url: /net/ps/working-with-pages/
 description: How to add pages to PS file is a question answered by Aspose.Page API solution.
 See how to use the functionality in .NET
+keywords: working with pages in PS .NET, working with pages in PostScript .NET, working with pages in EPS .NET
 aliases: /net/ps/add-pages-to-ps-document/
 ---